Groundskeeping: A Read with Jenna Pick

 Lee Cole

 LEE COLE was born and grew up in rural Kentucky.
-A recent graduate of the Iowa Writers’ Workshop, he now lives in New York.
+He is the author of the novel Groundskeeping.
+A recent graduate of the Iowa Writers’ Workshop, he now lives in Houston, Texas.
 More by Lee Cole

 Decorative Carat